Back

 • Performance-Based Splits: Profit shares may rise as traders meet specific targets or milestones, encouraging consistent performance.

-A competitive profit-sharing setup is crucial for prop firms to attract and retain skilled traders and drive better trading results.
+A competitive profit-sharing setup is crucial for prop firms to attract and retain professional traders and drive better trading results.

 The business model for prop trading firms centers on generating profit from trading activities while managing risk to promote responsible and consistent trading.

-• Evaluation Fees: Most firms charge an upfront fee for traders to participate in trading challenges.
-This revenue helps cover operational costs and ensures only capable traders progress.
+• Evaluation Fees: Most firms may charge you an upfront fee when you participate in trading evaluations.
+This revenue helps cover operational costs and ensures only the most capable traders progress.

-• Risk Management: Risk protocols, such as maximum drawdown limits, help protect the firm’s trading capital by limiting traders’ losses.
+• Risk Management: Risk protocols, such as maximum drawdown limits, help protect the firm’s trading capital by limiting your losses.

-• Profit Sharing and Funded Accounts: Once traders pass evaluation, they receive access to trading funds.
-Profits from successful trades are shared between the trader and the firm, forming the foundation of the prop firm’s business model.
+• Profit Sharing and Funded Accounts: Once you pass evaluation, you receive access to trading funds.
+The foundation of the prop firm’s business model is mainly based on the profits from successful trades that are shared between you and the firm.

 Understanding the Prop Firm Challenge Model